Traits

 If a dromedairy has this gene as recessive, in order for offspring to obtain it the other parent must either have this gene as a dominant gene, or a recessive gene.

-This trait grants the Dromedairy the Scorched colour pallette.
+This trait grants the Dromedairy the Wine colour pallette.

 In breedings, this can be passed down as either a dominant or recessive gene.